samueltober/samuel-tober/_posts/2020-06-05-Insurance_ML.markdown

 ### Deviance
 The cross-validation results show that the gradient boosting machine on average has the best predicitve performance.
 Even though the difference in average deviance between the two models looks miniscule, a slight improvement could lead to large business value.
 Although the simple decision tree has worse performance than the gradient boosting machine, it has the advantage of being simple, very fast to train and easily interpretable.
 According to the European Union General Data Protection Regulation (GDPR), in the context of automated decision-making, the data subject should have the right to obtain an explanation of the decision reached, therefore it is important to be able to understand, interpret and evaluate the models that are built.

+For a full report and code for this project please refer to this [link](https://github.com/samueltober/Insurance-ML).